KoanOps/Recs/FAQ/cleaning.md

 	•	Data providers might interpolate missing values or record prices in thin markets (low-liquidity, unreliable data).<br>
 	•	These require deeper scrutiny.<br>
 3. Clean according to the purpose of the data<br>
-	•	Data should be “useful for purpose.”
-Cleaning should focus on the intended modeling or analysis goal.<br>
+	•	Cleaning should focus on the intended modeling or analysis goal.<br>
 4. Include the broader market context<br>
 	•	Don’t only clean or use the data series you’re directly studying.
 People tend to use data they are interested in.<br>
-	•	Include related or background market data - context is essential for realistic modeling.<br>
+	•	Include related or background market data, context is essential for realistic modeling.<br>
 5. Iterative evaluation<br>
 	•	Cleaning and evaluation should be repeated after each pass to ensure the dataset’s reliability and completeness.<br>

 # Caveat<br>
 Please note this is meant to be introductory.
-You know by knowing what you're doing, knowing where to look, how to ascribe soundness to the data and so on - expertise is from learned experience.
+Expertise is from learned experience - know by knowing what you're doing, knowing where to look, how to ascribe soundness to the data, and so on.
 Look at the data, understand the market/business.
 Dive into how and where the data was created, what all the codes mean, puzzle match, identify patterns, fix those patterns, and bring that dataset into a more uniform set. <br>

-As an example, 5000 lines of messy, inconsistent, unvalidated data in mortgages with complex dependencies may take 50-500 manhours depending on the complexity.
+As an example, 5000 lines of messy, inconsistent, unvalidated data in mortgages with complex inter-dependencies may take 50-500 manhours depending on the complexity.
 Automation as a substitution for due diligence tends to not go well.
 [1] Automation of data cleanup can far exceed the manhours of **just working manually**.<br>

 [1] https://xkcd.com/1319/